Professional rodent control technician inspecting a Boise home exterior for mouse and rat entry points

 Green Guard handles mice, rats, and voles.
 That's it on the mammal side.
 A few things that are not in our wheelhouse, so you know when to call someone else:

-Book by noon and we'll be out the same afternoon.
-Free re-service between visits if the mice come back.
-And you'll talk to Dustin or one of our Boise techs, not a call center three states away.
+Book by noon and a technician is at your door the same afternoon.
+Free re-service between visits if mice come back.
+And you talk to a local Boise team, not a call center three states away.

-For more on our approach, see our main rodent control service page, or browse our related guides on rodent-proofing your home and winter rodent prevention in Idaho.
+For more on our approach, see our main rodent control service page, or browse our related guides on rodent-proofing your home in August, the Idaho rodent identification guide, and winter rodent prevention in Idaho.

 Need Professional Help?